parcel-bundler/website/src/languages/html.md

 {% endsamplefile %}
 {% endsample %}

 Plugins are specified in the plugins object as keys, and options are defined using object values.
-If there are no options for a plugin, just set it to `true` or an empty object instead, another example:
+If there are no options for a plugin, just set it to an empty object instead, another example:

 {% sample %}
 {% samplefile ".posthtmlrc" %}